Automorphic functionals for the minimal representations of groups of type $D_n$ and $E_n$: Eisenstein series

-The value $\sigma(a,d_0)\neq 0$, where the idele $a$ is associated to $\psi$.
-Hence the constant $c_{G,L}$ is defined by the equalities above.
-We compute the left-hand side of (\ref{S:c:GL:def},) (\ref{H:c:GL:def}).
+\begin{proof} The proof, that treats $S$-pairs and $H$-pairs simultaneously, occupies the rest of the section.
 In the proof we repeatedly use the root $\beta_0$, and do not use $\beta_1$.
 To ease notation we write $\beta$ for $\beta_0$.